 Share

-Riliprubart one-year follow-up from phase 2 study underpin the potential as a first-in-class treatment in chronic inflammatory demyelinating polyneuropathy
+Riliprubart one-year results from phase 2 study underpin the potential as a first-in-class treatment in chronic inflammatory demyelinating polyneuropathy

-• First phase 2 study to evaluate three separate participant cohorts, including those who had failed or had an inadequate response to standard-of-care (SOC) treatment and those who had never received treatment
+• First phase 2 study to evaluate three separate participant cohorts, including those who had failed or had an inadequate response to standard-of-care (SOC) treatment and those who had not received treatment

 Paris, June 25, 2024.
-Sanofi’s complement C1s inhibitor, riliprubart, showed encouraging efficacy and safety for participants with chronic inflammatory demyelinating polyneuropathy (CIDP) in the latest findings from an ongoing phase 2 study.
-In part A results at 24 weeks, riliprubart showed promising disease-controlling benefits, with improving or stable disease, including for participants who experienced failure or inadequate response to SOC treatment and participants with residual disability on SOC.
-In part B, after one year of additional follow-up, riliprubart continued to show promising disease-controlling benefits across all enrolled cohorts.
+Sanofi’s complement C1s inhibitor, riliprubart, showed encouraging efficacy and safety for participants with chronic inflammatory demyelinating polyneuropathy (CIDP) in the latest interim analysis from an ongoing phase 2 study.
+In part A results at 24 weeks, riliprubart showed promising disease-controlling benefits, with improvement or stabledisease in participants who switched from SOC to riliprubart, and improvement for participants who experienced failure or inadequate response to SOC treatment.
+In part B, riliprubart continued to show promising sustained benefit up to 48 weeks across all enrolled cohorts.
 Additional results showed that riliprubart improved participant-reported fatigue and quality-of-life measurements as well as biomarkers associated with CIDP disease progression.
 These data were presented at the 2024 Peripheral Nerve Society (PNS) Annual Meeting in Montreal, Canada.

 Luis Querol Gutierrez, MD, PhD